Gel Electrophoresis Definition

 2. An agarose TAE gel solution is prepared

 TAE buffer provides a source of ions for setting up the electric field during electrophoresis.
-A weight to volume concentration of agarose in TAE buffer is used to prepare the solution.
+The weight-to-volume concentration of agarose in TAE buffer is used to prepare the solution.
 For example, if a 1% agarose gel is required, 1g of agarose is added to 100mL of TAE.
 The agarose percentage used is determined by how big or small the DNA is expected to be.
 If one is looking at separating a pool of smaller size DNA bands (<500bp), a higher percentage agarose gel (>1%) is prepared.
-The higher percentage agarose creates a denser sieve to increase separation of small DNA length differences.
+The higher percentage of agarose creates a denser sieve to increase the separation of small DNA length differences.
 The agarose-TAE solution is heated to dissolve the agarose.

 3. Casting the gel